Can CBD Help with Pancreatitis in Dogs?

 WHAT ELSE CAN I DO TO PREVENT PANCREATITIS IN MY DOG?

 One of the most important things to do to prevent or treat pancreatitis is to change the pet’s diet to raw or freeze-dried and get the gut health in check.
 I recommend using Answers Pet Food, which is available in the refrigerated section of most pet stores.
 However, a raw diet does not have to be pre-packaged.
 You can feed your dog many of the foods that you already buy for yourself.
 For examples, dogs can eat sweet potatoes, eggs, and chicken or beef.
-You can learn more about how to feed raw by listening to my podcast, It’s a Dog’s Life.
+You can learn more about how to feed raw by listening to my podcast, Your Natural Dog.

 It is also important to get a healthy balance of prebiotics and digestive enzymes.
 Adored Beast Apothecary has a line of products that I highly recommend for every pet to keep the gut in check and balance the microbiome.
 I also recommend Glacier Peaks Holistics products to help your pet achieve overall well-being.